victory1908/VicRxFlickr/README.md

 - display images in collectionView (Asyncronous loading)
 - paginated scrolling (endless scrolling)
 - detail picture page
+- Sharing feature (User can select multiple image to share)
+- Favourite feature (User can store image to and view offline)
+- managable favourite images (user can add and delete favourite album )
+- Realtime update (search images, favourite images will be update automatically)

 - ### Feature can be updated (Due to time constrant and not included in requirement).
 ---
 - search history
-- save images to disk
+- save images to photo album
-- share image to social network
 - create collection of favorite images
+- upload images to user account on sharing services
 <br>
 <br>
 <br>